xavia-io/xavia-ota/README.md

 We use a simple rollback-forward mechanism.
 When a new update is published, it becomes the "active" update and the previous update, let's call it "inactive" update, is still available in your server but not served to the clients.

-If anything goes wrong with the active update, and you want to rollback to the inactive update, you can simply click a button in the admin dashboard.
-What happens behind the scenes is that we copy the inactive update with a new timestamp and push it to the front of the queue of updates effectively making it the new active update.
+If anything goes wrong with the active update, and you want to rollback to the inactive one, you can simply click a button in the admin dashboard.

+What happens behind the scenes is that we copy the inactive update with a new timestamp and push it to the front of the queue of updates, effectively making it the new active update.

 ## Admin Dashboard